 Final Thoughts

-Kalanchoe lifespan could go up to seven years which makes it a perennial plant.
+Kalanchoe’s lifespan can last up to seven years, which makes it a perennial plant.
 Yet, because of how difficult it is to re-bloom, many plant owners don’t bother starting the process all over again.

-If you’re not one of those people and are intending to keep your plant for as long as it could, then you should give your plant every chance.
+If you’re not one of those people and are intending to keep your plant for as long as it can flower, then remember the following:

-Invest in good fertilizers, succulent foods, and insecticidal soaps.
-They will keep your plants nourished and bug-free.
+Invest in good fertilizers, succulent foods, and insecticidal soaps as they’ll keep your plants nourished and bug-free.

-Keep your Kalanchoe at a suitable temperature and make sure it gets as much indirect sun as possible.
-Last but not least, don’t excessively water your Kalanchoe to avoid rotting and drowning
+Store your Kalanchoe at a suitable temperature and make sure it gets as much indirect sun as possible.
+Finally, don’t overwater your Kalanchoe to avoid rotting.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.